Frustration-induced emergent Hilbert space fragmentation: Results

+\para{} In addition to the large connected components, which we associate with fragmentation, we find that there are 16 isolated states that are not part of big fragments in Fig.~\ref{fig:ice-fragmentation}(b).
+These are chiral ordered states with $2\times2$ periodicity, shown in Fig.~\ref{fig:ice-fragmentation}(e), which we dub \emph{pinwheel states}.
+The 16 states are related to each other through lattice symmetry and spin-flip operations.
+A bowtie term in $H_{\bowtie}$ consists of two $S^+$ and two $S^-$.
+Since all bowtie motifs in a pinwheel configuration have either three ups and one down, or vice versa, the state vanishes under the action of any bowtie term, and is thus an exact eigenstate of $H_{\bowtie}$ with 0 eigenvalue, which lies in the middle of the ``ice'' spectrum, akin to quantum scars~\cite{bernien_2017_n, scherg_tiltedFH_2020, turner_2018_np, Moudgalya_NonInt_2018, Moudgalya_2018, Smith_2017, Smith_MBL_with_disorder_2017, moudgalya2019thintorus, schecter_2019_prl, choi_2019_prl, Lin_2019, Sala_2020, Khemani_2020, chamon_2005_prl, Rakovszky2020}.
+With the parent XXZ Hamiltonian in the limit $|J^{\perp}| \ll J^{z}$, these states are approximate eigenstates, and thus evolve with time.
+They are, nevertheless, expected to have different dynamics than other states in the ice manifold.

-\para{} Inspired by the clean model, we study the distribution of the gap ratio $\tilde{r}_{n} = \min(s_{n}, s_{n+1}) / \max (s_{n}, s_{n+1})$~\cite{oganesyan_2007_prb}, where $s_{n}$ is the level spacing between consecutive energy levels $E_{n}$ and $E_{n+1}$, for models with random $J_{\bowtie,i}$ for every site.
-The randomization does not change the connectivity structure of Fig.~\ref{fig:ice-fragmentation}(b), but nevertheless breaks translation and point symmetry.
+\para{} Inspired by the translationally invariant model, we study the distribution of the gap ratio $\tilde{r}_{n} \equiv \min(s_{n}, s_{n+1}) / \max (s_{n}, s_{n+1})$~\cite{oganesyan_2007_prb}, where $s_{n}$ is the level spacing between consecutive energy levels $E_{n}$ and $E_{n+1}$, for models with random $J_{i}^{\bowtie}$ for every site.
+The randomization does not change the connectivity of Fig.~\ref{fig:ice-fragmentation}(b), but it breaks translation and point symmetries.
+This allows for easier analysis of level statistics.
 We block-diagonalize $H_{\bowtie}$ with the remaining global spin-flip symmetry, which is required by the ice rule.

-\para{} Given that the model is not exactly solvable, with emergent conservation laws only at low energy, it is not \textit{a priori} clear what form the level statistics acquires.
-Our numerical results suggest that within each topological sector, the distribution of levels follows GOE statistics, indicating chaotic dynamics within the sector [``ice-(1,1)'' in Fig.~\ref{fig:ice-level-statistics}(a)].
-Superposing the energy levels from all four distinct topological sectors, results in strong deviation from GOE, closely resembling a Poisson distribution [``ice-all'' in Fig.~\ref{fig:ice-level-statistics}(a)].
-The lack of level repulsion in the low energy manifold provides an indication of the dramatic effect the fragmentation of the Hilbert space, due to the ice rules emergent from frustration.
+\para{} Our numerical results suggest that within each topological sector, the distribution of levels follows Gaussian orthogonal ensemble (GOE) statistics, indicating chaotic dynamics within the sector [``ice-(1,1)'' in Fig.~\ref{fig:ice-level-statistics}(a)].
+Superposing the energy levels from all four distinct topological sectors results in a strong deviation from GOE, closely resembling a Poisson distribution [``ice-all'' in Fig.~\ref{fig:ice-level-statistics}(a)].
+The lack of level repulsion in the low energy manifold indicates the dramatic effect of the fragmentation of the Hilbert space, due to the ice rules emergent from frustration.